mtholder/mtholder.github.io/like-bayes-bio.md

 command-line arguments.

-When I refer to the "terminal", I mean the clickable application that you run to start session in which you can execute commands.
+When I refer to the "terminal", I mean the clickable application that you run to start session in which you can execute commands (technically speaking "[terminal emulator](http://en.wikipedia.org/wiki/Terminal_emulator)" would be the better phrase to use for the application, because "terminal" originally referred to [hardware](http://en.wikipedia.org/wiki/Computer_terminal))

-On Windows this is usually the "Command Prompt" (also called the "cmd.exe") program.
+On Windows the terminal application is usually the "Command Prompt" (also called the "cmd.exe") program.
 On Mac it is typically the "/Applications/Utilities/Terminal" application.

-Technically speaking
-"[terminal emulator](http://en.wikipedia.org/wiki/Terminal_emulator)"
-would be the better phrase to use for the application, because "terminal" originally referred to [hardware](http://en.wikipedia.org/wiki/Computer_terminal).

 The terminal passes the text that you type to a "shell" to be interpreted.
 Each shell has its own language that describes how text you type will be interpreted.